Part I: Foundations

 Passenger or Cause?

 If ρ0\rho \approx 0: nearly identical observations.
-The system is a passenger — its actions don’t change what happens to it.
-Its future is determined by the environment, not by what it does.
+The system is a passenger — its actions leave no durable, survival-bearing trace that returns to it.
+Its future is set by the medium, not by what it does.

 If ρ>0\rho > 0: observations diverge.
-The system is a cause — what it does changes what it subsequently perceives.
+The system is a cause — what it does leaves a trace, through some state-preserving medium, that returns and changes what it subsequently perceives about its own persistence.
 Its future is partly authored by itself.

 The gap — 0.003 versus 0.21 — is not about intelligence or evolutionary history.
-It appeared in V20 at cycle 0, before any selection pressure.
-It is purely architectural: does the substrate provide a loop where actions change the world and the changed world is what the agent observes next?
-Lenia doesn’t.
-Protocell agents do.
+It appeared in at cycle 0, before any selection pressure.
+It is purely architectural: does the substrate provide a state-preserving medium where actions leave viability-relevant traces that the agent later observes?
+Lenia’s maximally-mixing field does not.
+Protocell agents’ depletable patches do.
+The same loop can be closed internally — a recurrent store carrying action-consequences forward — but Lenia’s patterns lack even that.

 Self-Modeling as Prediction Error Minimization